nelsonjchen/auto-otp-flow/README.md

 This is a simple Cloudflare Workers service to take incoming email, store it into a KV store temporaily, and permit retrieval of the email with a query.
 It is to be used for retrieving [One-time password](https://en.wikipedia.org/wiki/One-time_password) calls.

+For pure API access, compared to Mailinator's offerings, this is far cheaper, and has far, far higher limits.

 ## Usage

 It is an alternative to Mailinator's service that you can use cheaply and re-host should you desire for privacy reasons.